 The Wheelmen is organized along the lines of the great bicycle clubs of the 19th century with state divisions having their own identifying uniforms and Annual Meets bringing together members from around the country and across the globe.
 Every year we hold our Annual Meet in a different location and include an Official High Wheel/Safety Tour of 10 or more miles, other rides up to a 100 mile Century, bicycle games, demonstrations for the public, tours of historic sites or points of interest, and presentations on history or restoration.
 We also include social events such as a Victorian Tea, ice cream social, picnic and banquet.
-The 55th Annual Meet will be in Dearborn, Michigan at Greenfield Village for the Old Car Festival, September 6-10, 2023.
+The 56th Annual Meet will be in Dearborn, Michigan at Greenfield Village for the Old Car Festival, September 6-10, 2023.

 State Captains lead local Divisions which organize and participate in parades, displays, group rides and other events to support and promote events related to history, cycling and other festive occasions.
 These events give our members the opportunity to display and demonstrate their bicycles and riding skills, costumes and memorabilia in order to educate the public.